idank/holykeebs-docs/guides/buyers-guide/index.md

 ## Build Service

+At holykeebs, we offer kit, soldered, or fully assembled build services.
+Whether you're a DIYer at heart, or just want a keyboard to plug in - we have you covered.

 This option gives you a choice of:

 1. Getting all parts required to build a keyboard, you have to solder and assemble it.